 Note that some operating systems (such as macOS) do not always merge the contents of directories when they are overwritten: they delete the entire directory contents first and then copy the new files in.
 There are ways to merge duing a file copy, and instructions for doing so vary from version to version and OS to OS, but the simplest solution is to ensure you have taken a backup copy first.

 If you are running an Apache web server and wish to prohibit direct access to your downloadable files (i.e. by someone manually entering

 http://site.com/files/name_of_file) you may rename the

 /files/.htaccess-dist file to

 For better security, however, we recommend moving the entire folder and its contents outside your web-accessible root folder.
-Once you have relocated it, you can inform Textpattern of its location via the ‘File directory path’ Preference when you log back into the admin side.
+Once you have relocated it, you can inform Textpattern of its location via the ‘File directory path’ Preference when you log back into the administration side.
 The same advice stands for the

 example.org/textpattern).
 Log in.
 That’s it!
 Easy, huh?
-There are no update scripts to run or anything else; by simply going to the normal admin-side location, Textpattern will recognize the need to update and do so automatically.
+There are no update scripts to run or anything else; by simply going to the normal administration-side location, Textpattern will recognize the need to update and do so automatically.

 When Textpattern updates, you will be taken by default to the Languages panel.
 Once there, update your chosen language files as necessary (highlighted).
 Then go to the Diagnostics panel and troubleshoot any noted issues.